samscupoftea/Hobby-Page-/README.md

 Finally I adjusted my boxes and added some nicer fonts.
 The final things to do are to add more clicable links to three other apps I wish to recommend on the page and then finish the styling.
 I will do this tomorrow.

+14th Feb - 22nd Feb:
+Over this past week I have spent time trying to imrprove and change the initial layout of my page.
+The first thing I wanted to do was to have a bold title page with the slighly gradiented background.
+The title of my hobby page was to appear in large, bold white text.
+The first thing I had to do was to make a div called "title box" which would include my image.
+I would then alter the dimensions of this in CSS.
+This would go just below my clock at the top of the page.
+In order to dim the image so that text would be visible on top, I used 'liner-gradient' code in CSS.
+This allows you to add two colours as a soft gradient.
+This is quite commonly used on modern websites and UI headers.
+Issues: I have had some issues trying to fully complete this change.
+I am finding it difficult to properly control the header text and cause it do what I would like to do.
+There has been a lot of failed attempts that I later had to delete.
+This has resulted in a lot of work but not much visible progress and change in my hobby page.
+The other challenging aspect is that my hobby page is quite cluttered with my very early-handed approaches to coding the page.
+On the one hand, this is great because the Hobby Page houses a lot of what I have learnt, meaning the next projects can be better implemented from the very start.
+But difficult because going back and changing entire aspects can undo and create even bigger set-backs.
+I have also added a proper Nav bar that is far superior to my first attempt.
+I placed this to the center top of my title part of the page.
+It is more minimal and will link to specific parts of my hobby page that you can also find by scrolling down.
+I also fixed my flex boxes that seemed to be stretching out farther from my actual page, rather than being neatly contained within the webpage.
+I used background-image "center", which seemed to fix my issue with the background image being tiled too.